mehulagg/gitlab/doc/update/README.md

 - [Linux packages (Omnibus GitLab)](https://docs.gitlab.com/omnibus/update/README.html#version-specific-changes)
 - [Helm charts](https://docs.gitlab.com/charts/installation/upgrade.html)

+NOTE: **Note:**
+Specific information that follow related to Ruby and Git versions do not apply to [Omnibus installations](https://docs.gitlab.com/omnibus/).
+Omnibus package comes with appropriate Ruby and Git versions and is not using system binaries for Ruby and Git.
+There is no need to manually install Ruby nor Git when utilising Omnibus approach.

 ### 13.6.0

 Ruby 2.7.2 is required.
 GitLab will not start with Ruby 2.6.6 or older versions.